codygamer666/HYPERMENU/README.md

-# UPDATE!
-EASY-GPUP-MENU is now HYPEMENU with more features, more stability and even an installer for more semplicity!

-# HYPERMENU, the only!
-A simple menu for those that need a simple and quick access to Hyper-V CLI settings.
+# Easy-GPU-P with an integrated menu!
+Fork Of The Original Easy-GPU-PV, With a menu!

 ## Guide:
-1. Download the menu from this link: https://github.com/codygamer666/HYPERMENU/releases
+1. Download the menu from this link: https://github.com/codygamer666/EASY-GPU-P-MENU/releases
 2. Drop the Win10/11 ISO in the iso folder and rename it WIN.iso
-3. Run HYPERMENU and follow the options
+3. Run menu.ps1 and follow the options

 ## Features:
 1. Creates a new vm with gpu-p, drivers and parsec using hyper-v